jonathant1992/Project_1/README.md

 Top Countries: The United States dominates with 70M streams, followed by Brazil and Mexico.
 Song-Specific Analysis: Shape of You streams are highest in India, followed by Japan and Australia.
 Streams vs. Tracks: Higher unique tracks correlate with higher total streams.
 Relationship between artist popularity and song popularity on social media: Scatterplot data shows no direct correlation between artist popularity and song popularity.
-Specifically on Tiktok, more factors than danceability play a role in determining a song's popularity More factors contribute to the success of a song.
+Specifically on Tiktok, more factors than danceability play a role in determining a song's popularity.

 Conclusion: